peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 ## The Goal State

 In order to "solve" the 8-tile puzzle, it is necessary to specify the <b>goal state</b> of the puzzle.
-The goal state of the puzzle is
+The goal state of the puzzle is,

 <i>[1, 2, 3, 4, 5, 6, 7, 0, 0]</i>